Recommendations are independently chosen by Reviewed’s editors. Purchases you make through our links may earn us a commission.

 Read More

-If you’re looking for something a bit more basic, we found the True Temper 1627200 18-inch Mountain Mover (available at The Home Depot) as the best value shovel we tested.
-It’s a standard, straightforward shovel at a low cost that will absolutely make it through any shoveling job that you have.
-This can be an especially good shovel if you don’t have a large area to clear.
+If you’re looking for something a bit more basic, our best value shovel—the True Temper 1627200 18-inch Mountain Mover (available at Walmart)—will absolutely make it through any shoveling job that you have.

 Best Overall